Gonzalez leads Mets' hit parade in 14-2 drubbing of Padres

 TRAINER'S ROOM

-Mets: Yoenis Cespedes left with a sore left thumb, apparently suffered while sliding into third as part of a double steal one batter before Gonzalez's two-run double.
+Mets: Yoenis Cespedes left with a sore left thumb suffered while sliding headfirst into third as part of a double steal one batter before Gonzalez's two-run double.
 Cespedes was checked out and stayed in the game, but was later replaced by Brandon Nimmo.

+"I'm supposed to land with the base of my hand but it landed with the finger and it pulled it back, with the base," he said through an interpreter.

+Cespedes said he's had this injury before and expects to miss three games.
+X-rays were negative and he said might have an MRI back in New York.

 Padres: Placed OF Wil Myers on the 10-day disabled list with a strained left oblique.